Why is stock management important for business success?

 Improved customer service levels.

 No business wants to compromise customer satisfaction.
-Stock management helps keep customers happy by reducing out of stock situations.
+Inventory control helps keep customers happy by reducing the risk of out-of-stock situations.
 There’s therefore no need to put items on back order and no risk of lost sales.

 When you’re always able to satisfy customer demand like this, and because your stock is accurate, customers will receive the correct orders.
 Happy customers return fewer orders, come back to shop with you regularly and also give you better reviews.
 With fierce competition in some markets, customer loyalty is vital, especially if there is little to differentiate providers other than price.
 Having good stock management can be enough to keep your customers from going elsewhere.